 We had our kids with us so bar-hopping wasn’t ideal, but we did our best!
 There is no need to worry about children not liking the food as EVERY Pinxtos bar has steak on the menu.
 Speaking of menus most locals order from a menu and don’t take the food on the bar.

 Of course its fresher, but I was also told you may get better quality from the menu too.
 Children’s menus are not prevalent so although prices seem reasonable, when you end up paying for four adults, maybe not so much… We enjoyed a tasty meal and some nice Rioja, but decided on an early night as we had an action packed day planned.

 #anchovies anyone?
 These are from @lacepatp in the #oldtown of #sansebastian were 👌 We tried them on a #foodtour from @discoversansebastian – the best way to taste this city’s #pintxos #foodie #foodlover #basquecountry #Spain #ilovespain #ineedspain #travel #travelblogger @spaininireland @sansebastiantourism

-We started with a walk along La Concha beach.
-It didn’t take long to realise why it is one of the world’s best urban beaches.
-There is not a shell or stone in sight and the water is crystal clear.
-It was November when we visited and I was tempted to get in for a swim!
-A leisurely forty minute walk will bring you to the famous sculpture, El Peine del Viento (Comb of the Wind).
-With the waves crashing against the rocks, it’s the perfect picture spot!
+We started with a walk along La Concha beach – which holds the accolade as one of the world’s best urban beaches.
+There is not a shell or stone in sight, and the water is crystal clear.
+It was November when we visited and I was still tempted to get in for a swim

 San Sebastian is everything you want in a city and more.
 It is ideal for a short break, yet offers so much that you will want to stay longer.
 It is stylish, full of character and has some of the best dining options in the world.
 Go discover San Sebastian.